ChrisMoller/qapl/README.md

 interval is 16, which can be changed under the Settings sub-menu.
 (Due to sampling issues, the resultant curves can vary significantly depending on that interval.)

-Use of the "Index var" field will result in a variable of that name left in the APL workspace.
-That can be useful when experimenting in the workspace with the expression to be evaluated, but under some circumatances leaving that variable in the workspace may be undesirable.
-If that's the case, a qapl-generated dummy variable may used instead by leaving the "Index var" field empty and replacing references to it in the expression with "%1".
-This will result in the temporary creation of a dummy variable and the replacement in the expression of every instance of "%1" with the name of that dummy variable.
-After the expression is evaluated, the dummy variable is erased.

 (The index dummy variable is named "idxvarλ", which contains a "λ", which I assume will be rarely used except by users of Greek keyboards.
 Similarly,